Tiptree Heath (hamlet)

 Tiptree Heath is a hamlet in the Colchester district, in the county of Essex, England.
 Nearby settlements include the villages of Tiptree, Great Totham, Great Braxted and Little Totham.
 For transport there is the B1022 road which the hamlet is on, and the B1023 and A12 roads.
 There is a nature reserve called Tiptree Heath Nature Reserve.

+Tiptree Heath Nature Reserve

+Tiptree Heath is classified as an SSSI because of the diverse habitat and three species of calluna inhabiting the reserve.
+It is an especially diverse land, consisting of heather heathland, bracken, gorse and nearby scrub and woodland.